bluesky314/MLheuristics.github.io/_posts/2021-02-22-bgremoval.md

 **Small Gaps**

 Even small errors in the mask, such as missing tiny gaps, can cause obvious visual discrepancies when composing on a new background.
-Below we see the original image on the top and masks produced by two algorithms below.
+Below we see the original image on the top and masks produced by two algorithms on the right.
 A range of errors in the first mask can be seen.
 Large gaps like, the one near the shoulder, are obviously visible when the subject is placed on the green background but so are the tiny ones around and within the curly hair.
 If these gaps are left out then parts of the old background are placed on the new one making the image look synthetic.

 <img src="https://github.com/bluesky314/bluesky314.github.io/blob/master/images/bgremoval/smallgapsv2.jpg?raw=true" width="800" height="500" >